Non-Stop (novel): Plot summary

 The Forwards have uncertain knowledge of 'Giants', who, though feared, are generally considered to be benevolent.
 Other mysterious beings, 'Outsiders', are thought to infiltrate the human world from an unknown place and are reviled as enemies.
 However, when the Giants attack a Forward crew member, the humans conclude that the Giants and Outsiders are colluding against humanity and prepare to retaliate in force.
 Meanwhile, Complain and his developing romantic interest, Vyann, a Forward officer, learn that the spacecraft should have taken only six generations to return to Earth.
 Aware that 23 generations have passed since the epidemic, they despairingly deduce that the entire spacecraft is now plummeting into the cold expanse of infinite space.
 Although they find the ship's control centre, all of its mechanisms have been destroyed.

 The Forwards briefly engage the Giants, but the conflict quickly ends.
 It is then revealed that the ship has been moored outside Earth's atmosphere for a number of years.
 The 'Giants' are merely normal-sized Earth-humans, who have been attempting to improve the conditions of the ship's inhabitants by slowly repairing the vessel.
 The 'Outsiders' are unusually short humans from Earth, who have infiltrated the ship's various societies to study the development of their civilization.

 The rulers of Earth have been reluctant to integrate the ship-dwellers into Earth's civilization because the epidemic survivors have mutated to live four times faster than Earth's population.
-However, the recent battle on board the spacecraft has caused it to begin an emergency split into its composite parts, which ensures that the entire population will now be granted a new start on Earth.
+However, the recent battle on board the spacecraft has caused it to begin an emergency split into its composite parts, which seems to imply that the entire population must now be granted a new start on Earth.